 At first, you were excited about the idea of this “flexible” tool that everyone’s raving about — but once you’re actually looking at that intimidating blank slate — you’re stuck.
-What’s a ClickUp Hierarchy?
+What’s a Use our ClickUp affiliate link!
+Hierarchy?

-Do you make your work as Tasks, Lists, or Projects?
+Do you Use our Make affiliate link! your work as Tasks, Lists, or Projects?
 What’s the difference?
 Which layer should you build at to setup ClickUp in the most effective way to find what you need?

 What we’ll cover: